healthefrog/sftp/README.md

-The start.sh script will bring up two docker containers, one containing the SFTP server and the other the supporting infrastructure (openldap, keycloak and rabbitmq).
+The start.sh script will bring up two docker containers, one containing the SFTP server and the other the supporting infrastructure (openldap, keycloak, rabbitmq, logstash/elasticsearch/kibana).
 Ports are mapped onto the host according to the settings in config.sh.
 The keycloak server is created with an 'admin' account with password 'secret'.
 Files are sent to the target/ directory.

 The test.sh script uploads a file to the demo server and verifies that it performs as expected.
 The stop.sh script stops and removes both